 Let’s talk about diagnosis’.
 On 20th January I was sat in my car, shivering after scraping my window with an old CD case (sorry Ministry of Sound 2014) and listening to Radio 1.
 Sound clips of grateful members of the public thanking Love Island star, Chris Hughes, for his appearance on hit TV show ‘This… Read More REVISITING DIAGNOSIS’

 It’s World Alzheimer’s Day.
 It takes place on the 21st September every single year.
 A day to unite the Nation against Dementia, raise awareness and work together to overcome barriers and struggles that people with Dementia may face daily.
 There are over 50 million people world wide living with Dementia.
 This day encourages us to… Read More Could you be a Dementia Friend?

 The word ‘recovery’ seems to get thrown around everywhere.
 A few years ago if someone asked me what ‘recovery’ meant I would say ‘not poorly any more’- but recently I’ve changed my mind.

 ‘Self-care’.
 Although it may sound easy, it’s not.
-Self-care can actually be really difficult, to do something purely for you.
-Not for anyone else.
+Self-care can actually be really difficult.
+Doing something purely for you, not for anyone else.
 Not because you are getting something from it.
 Just for your own well-being.
-Often we are stuck at the starting block not knowing which way to run which is why writers,… Read More A SELF-CARE WORKBOOK
+Often we are stuck at the starting block not knowing which way to run which is why writers, like… Read More A SELF-CARE WORKBOOK

 I’m almost sure you will have seen the semi-colon symbol somewhere on social media.
 Jewellery, drawings and even tattoos.
 So, if you don’t already know, this is what it’s all about… Project Semi-Colon was founded in 2013 by a lady named Amy Bleuel.
-Unfortunately she had personal experiences of bullying, suicide, self-harm, addiction, abuse… Read More PROJECT SEMI-COLON
+Unfortunately she had personal experiences of bullying, suicidal ideation, self-harm, addiction,… Read More PROJECT SEMI-COLON